serverlessworkflow/specification/specification.md

 If secrets are defined in a Workflow definition, runtimes must assure to provide their values during Workflow execution.

-Secrets can be used only in [Workflow expressions](#Workflow-Expressions) under the `SECRETS` namespace.
+Secrets can be used only in [Workflow expressions](#Workflow-Expressions) by referencing them via the  the `$SECRETS` variable.
-This is reserved namespace that should only be allowed for values defined by the `secrets` property.
+Runtimes must make `$SECRETS` available to expressions as a predefined variable.

 Here is an example on how to use secrets and pass them as arguments to a function invocation: